bambang/rectangle_detector/README.md

 Creates a RectangleFeature object from Map data.

+## Multilingual Support

+The example application supports both Chinese and English language interfaces:

+### Language Switching
+- Tap the 🌐 icon in the AppBar
+- Choose "中文" or "English"
+- Language preference is automatically saved and used on next app launch

+### Supported Languages
+- 🇨🇳 **Chinese**: Default language with complete Chinese interface
+- 🇺🇸 **English**: Complete English interface

+### Localized Content
+- App title and button text
+- Status messages and error prompts
+- Control panel and settings options
+- Detection results and coordinate display

 ## Example Application

 This plugin includes a complete example application that demonstrates how to: